 The Guidelines for Filing Electronic Documents at the Court of Appeal for Ontario are currently suspended.
-Parties are directed to review the Consolidated Practice Direction Regarding Proceedings in the Court of Appeal During the COVID-19 Pandemic for information about the requirements for electronic filing.
+Parties are directed to review the General Practice Direction Regarding All Proceedings in the Court of Appeal for information about the requirements for electronic filing.

 Effective: 1 March 2017, Amended: 10 July 2018, 3 July 2020 and 26 October 2020